 A solar eclipse occurs when a new moon passes between the Sun and Earth, and are usually defined as either total, partial, or annular.
 These natural phenomenona take place on average twice each year, but with the rarer total solar eclipses happening about once every 1.5 years.
 However, observing from one specific location on the Earth, there may be centuries between total solar eclipses.

-6: Dark Side of the Moon in Perpetual Darkness
+6: The Dark Side of the Moon is in perpetual darkness

-Just like any other moon or planet in our solar system, the Moon has a day and night cycle and spends around half its time in darkness and the other half lit up by the sun.
-However, because the moon’s rotation matches that of the Earth, from our planet’s perspective we always end up seeing the same hemisphere of the moon, with 41% of the moon’s surface always hidden from view.
-Nevertheless, the dark side of the moon is actually just the night side of the moon and a better term for that region would be the moon’s far side.
+Just like any other moon or planet in our solar system, the Moon has a day and night cycle and spends around half its time in darkness and the other half lit up by the Sun.
+However, because the Moon‘s rotation matches that of the Earth, from our planet’s perspective we always end up seeing the same hemisphere of the Moon, with 41% of the Moon’s surface always hidden from view.
+Nevertheless, the dark side of the Moon is actually just its night side, and a better term for that region would be the Moon’s far side.

-7: Mercury the Hottest Planet in Solar System
+7: Mercury is the hottest Planet in the Solar System

 The outer planets are often referred to as the gas giants, but Jupiter, Saturn, Uranus, and Neptune would better be described as liquid worlds because as pressure increases, their extensive gaseous atmospheres are eventually compressed into liquid oceans of mostly hydrogen and helium.
 Hydrogen is further forced into a metallic state at these planets’ cores, accounting for the strong magnetic fields which surround all the outer planets.